 In Trial Advocacy classes in American law schools, students are taught that in preparation for trial, the proponents of evidence should determine whether or not the evidence they plan to offer at trial is probably admissible under state statutes, rules of court, and rules of ethics.
-Further, students are taught that clearly inadmissible evidence should not be offered at trial, and that an attorney, who has a good faith, reasonable belief that evidence may only "possibly" be admissible, should address the question of admissibility to the trial judge at a pretrial conference, by motion in limine before trial, or at a jury-out hearing during trial, before a witness testifies on direct or cross.
+Further, students are taught that clearly inadmissible evidence should not be offered at trial, and that an attorney, who has a good faith, reasonable belief that evidence may only "possibly" be admissible, should address the question of admissibility to the trial judge at a pretrial conference. by motion in limine before trial, or at a jury-out hearing during trial, before a witness testifies on direct or cross.
 Most leading legal commentators on trial advocacy have opined that the intentional violation of rules of evidence is ethically improper.
 The American College of Trial Lawyers has concurred by stating: "A lawyer should not attempt to get before the jury evidence which is improper.
-In all cases in which a lawyer has any doubt about the propriety of any disclosures to the jury, a request should be made for leave to approach the bench and obtain a ruling out of the jury's hearing, either by propounding the question and obtaining a ruling or by making an offer of proof.\2

-But not so, say a substantial number of attorneys and judges, and a few academics who opine that ethical rules and principles are subordinate to rules of evidence and that rules of evidence are merely adversarial tools that may be used by lawyers as they see fit to best present their cases.
-Thus, many trial attorneys and trial and appellate courts, in furtherance of the American "adversarial system of justice," have endorsed, as a "rule of evidence," the "raise or waive rule" under which evidentiary rules excluding inadmissible irrelevant and hearsay evidence do not become applicable until a timely and specific objection is raised by adversary counsel and sustained by the trial judge.4 In reliance on this rule, attorneys for plaintiffs in personal injury cases where the plaintiff resides in a distant state have successfully offered into evidence. because of the absence of an objection, unsworn written statements of the plaintiff or its witnesses, affidavits of the plaintiff or its witnesses, and letters from experts, all of which are generally inadmissible as hearsay, in the absence of a hearsay exception.6 Attorneys for plaintiffs have also offered as evidence in support of their case in chief interrogatories that have been signed by the plaintiff, not the opposing party, even though this practice is contrary to the Tennessee Rules of Civil Procedure.
+In all cases in which a lawyer has any doubt about the propriety of any disclosures to the jury, a request should be made for leave to approach the bench and obtain a ruling out of the jury's hearing, either by propounding the question and obtaining a ruling or by making an offer of proof."2 attorneys and trial and appellate courts, in furtherance of the American "adversarial system of justice," have endorsed, as a "rule of evidence," the "raise or waive rule" under which evidentiary rules excluding inadmissible irrelevant and hearsay evidence do not become applicable until a timely and specific objection is raised by adversary counsel. and sustained by the trial judge.
+4 In reliance on this rule, attorneys for plaintiffs in personal injury cases where the plaintiff resides in a distant state have successfully offered into evidence. because of the absence of an objection, unsworn written statements of the plaintiff or its witnesses, affidavits of the plaintiff or its witnesses, and letters from experts, all of which are generally inadmissible as hearsay,5 in the absence of a hearsay exception.6 Attorneys for plaintiffs have also offered as evidence in support of their case in chief interrogatories that have been signed by the plaintiff, not the opposing party, even though this practice is contrary to the Tennessee Rules of Civil Procedure.
 While actions on sworn account are authorized in contract actions under the Tenn.
-Code Ann., \ some plaintiffs' attorneys offer "sworn statements of account" in tort actions that assert factual allegations of fault of the defendant and state that the defendant owes the plaintiff specified damages on account.
+Code Ann, e some plaintiffs' attorneys offer "sworn statements of account" in tort actions that assert factual allegations of fault of the defendant and state that the defendant owes the plaintiff specified damages on account.
 These practices are most egregious when used in cases that involve parties that are not represented by counsel.